nate-adkins/nate-adkins.github.io/_posts/2025-04-23-first-blog-post.markdown

 I have decided to start this website as a way to document my life in one coherent place.

-My goal is to document personal projects, hobbies, and anything else I may find interesting and worthwhile sharing to others and myself.
+My goal is to document personal projects, hobbies, and anything else I may find interesting and worthwhile sharing with others and myself.